Pchatain/seedingWithEA/README.md

 # seedingWithEA
 All the code for my CS229 Final Project are located in GenericDetector and LDMX_Detector.
+GenericDetector contains the code I used for the 2 methods on the generic detector in ACTS, for both the muon and the ttbar samples.
+LDMX_Detector contains the code I used to implement both methods on the LDMX_Simulated data.
+In addition, the LDMX_Detector contains the file I modified in order to calculate the metrics for the seeding algorithm.

 testingEA.py contains an evolutionary algorithm that optimizes the seeding algorithm configuration from the acts-project.